-Housesitting as a digital nomad is the best way to slash or even eliminate that cost.
+As a digital nomad, house sitting is the best way to slash or even eliminate that cost.
 If you didn’t have to pay rent for a month or more, what could you do with that cash instead?
 Possibly a lot, whether it’s just stretching your timeline to get your freelance writing business started or saving to buy a base somewhere.

 And a final factor?
 One of the biggest challenges of digital nomad life is not having a feeling of home – even the nicest Airbnbs are not at all like having a home.
-But with housesitting, you can get that feeling while saving money, which is a huge win for me.
+But with house sitting, digital nomad life feels more like home and you can get that feeling while saving money (a big win!).

 What is House Sitting?

 Let’s be clear – while it’s called housesitting, when you’re doing it for free long-term digital nomad accomodation it’s likely to be looking after dogs, cats, little pets, even some livestock!
 Simply living in and looking after someone’s home without the responsibility of pets is rare and harder to come by.